 Prior to calculating the economic impacts of the Project, we must determine how many of the future households of the Project can be considered "net new" to the Town.
-There are several circumstances for which households would be considered net new:
+There are several circumstances under which households would be considered net new:

-- 1) Out-of-area residents choosing to relocate to the Town because of the Project. - 2) Current Town residents that would otherwise relocate outside of the Town if the option to live in the Project were unavailable. - 3) Current Town residents that will move into the Project, freeing up their Brookhaven residential space that will then be occupied by new Town residents.
+- 1) Out-of-area residents choosing to relocate to the Town because of the Project. - 2) Current Town residents that would otherwise relocate outside of the Town if the option to live in the Project were unavailable. - 3) Current Town residents that will move into the Project, freeing up their current Brookhaven residential space that will then be occupied by households relocating to the Town.